-If you use time-billing and invoice customers based on completed work and incurred costs, the easiest way to create an invoice is by selecting the completed tasks and events in the project view.
+If you use time-billing and invoice customers based on completed work and incurred costs, the easiest way to create an invoice is to open the Time section and select the completed tasks and events you want to invoice.

 If your client requires a detailed breakdown of completed activities, you can choose a PDF template that includes work report data.

 If you have agreed on a recurring fee with your customer, you can save tons of time by automating invoice creation with scheduled invoices.